google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 ---

-# Code Cells: Order of Cells vs. Order of Running Cells
+# Code Cells: Order of Cells vs. Cell Run Order

 * Variables that you define in one cell can later be used in other cells
 * It DOES NOT matter what order the cells appear in